 Author has written 8 stories for Evangelion, Battle Angel, Gunnm/Battle Angel, and Wheel of Time.

-Currently, I'm a fourth year Physics graduate student, so my time to write has been very limited.
+Currently, I'm a fifth year Physics graduate student, so my time to write has been very limited.

 Whoever you are, thank you very much for reading my work!

 (6-28-12)- Work on fanfic has been regrettably slow; I've actually been focusing on an entirely original piece.
 My own world, my own characters.
 I want badly someday to publish a story of my own, but that will never ever happen if all my effort is directed at works owned by others.
 I'm decent, I see no reason to do anything but try.
 I do intend to continue my efforts on "Youngest Channeler" if only when there's spare time.

 I'm confused about my interests here a little bit; I like making people happy with what I've written and I know people will read my fanfic if I continue to write it, but I'll never be recognized for my own talent if I waste my time living in the shadows of someone like Robert Jordan.
 But, I may never be able to sell a work of my own, so it's appealing to write fic.